NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``mech_vent_flow_rate``
      - false
      - CFM
-     - Double
+     - String
      - auto
      - The flow rate of the mechanical ventilation.
-If not provided, the OS-HPXML default (see `HPXML Mechanical Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-mechanical-ventilation-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Mechanical Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-mechanical-ventilation-fans>`_) is used.
    * - ``mech_vent_hours_in_operation``
      - false
      - hrs/day
-     - Double
+     - String
      - auto
      - The hours in operation of the mechanical ventilation.
-If not provided, the OS-HPXML default (see `HPXML Mechanical Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-mechanical-ventilation-fans>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Mechanical Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-mechanical-ventilation-fans>`_) is used.
    * - ``mech_vent_recovery_efficiency_type``
      - false
      -